brizzbane/surgetrader/README.md

 ## Configuration

 1. At the shell, copy `src/system.ini.sample` to `src/system.ini` and configure the file as documented.
 1. Change to the `src/users` directory.
-Copy `src/users/sample.ini` to a new name of your choosing, e.g. myaccount.ini.
+Copy `src/users/useraccount.ini.sample` to a new name of your choosing, e.g. myaccount.ini.
+Edit your account ini file as documented.
 1. In the file `src/system.ini`, update the variable `inis` in the `[users]` section with the name of this new ini file.

 ### Optimal Settings